code-wizard91/Microservice-Insult-Generator/README.md

 I decided to create a Random Insult & Joke Generator with a Microservice architecture, My application will have 5 services not including Jenkins, Managed MYSQL db, Nginx server, Ansible Server and Docker Swarm

-- Service 1 of my project is essentially the front-end where the insult that is gemerated will be shown to the user.
+- Service 1 of my project is essentially the front-end where the insult that is generated will be shown to the user.
 - Service 2 and 3 will be services that generate the random insult.
 - Service 4 is the back-end that puts them together and sends the complete insult to the front end, the insult is then stored inside a     database.
 - Service 5 will connect to an external API hosted by rapidapi.com that generates a random joke, it will then perform some logic to       convert the json into text and send the response as plain text for the front-end to use.